-The Recovery Grant offered by the SBF Program is intended to help microenterprises and/or small businesses re-start operations and/or invest in growth opportunities in the wake of the hurricanes by providing grants for working capital, and non-affixed equipment.
+The Recovery Grant offered by the SBF Program is intended to help microenterprises and/or small businesses re-start operations and/or invest in growth opportunities in the wake of the hurricanes by providing grants for working capital, and equipment.
 The amount of the grant and the timing of the draws will be determined by the underwriting process.
-Some businesses may be required to draw on the grant up to three (3) increments, based on risk assessments and other underwriting determinations.
-The Program will initiate with the Recovery Grant as initial service offerings.
-Small businesses and microenterprises on the Island are eligible to apply for the Recovery Grants, provided they can show evidence of:
+Some businesses may be required to draw funds made available by the grant on a maximum of three (3) increments based on risk assessments, other underwriting criteria and determinations by the SBF Program.
+The Program will initiate with a Recovery Grant as an initial service offering.
+Small businesses and microenterprises on the Island are eligible to apply for the Recovery Grants, provided evidence of: